angelaschereraiza/aiza_invoice_generator/README.md

 # Aiza Invoice Generator

-The Aiza Invoice Generator automates the creation of PDF invoices for Aiza GmbH, streamlining your billing process with ease and efficiency.
+The Aiza Invoice Generator automates the creation of PDF invoices for Aiza GmbH, streamlining the billing process with ease and efficiency.

 ## Requirements
 - .NET 8.0 SDK or later